Classifying news articles

 function on each article in the dataset, and then compare the results to the ground truth labels using a simple Levenshtein

 scorer.
-When it finishes running, it will print out the results with a link to Braintrust to dig deeper.
+When it finishes running, it will print out the results with a link to dig deeper.

-Looking at our results table (in the screenshot below), we incorrectly output Sci-Tech
+Looking at our results table (in the screenshot below), we see our that any data points that involve the category Sci/Tech

 Reproducing an example